DeepRank/3D-Vac/README.md

 *Key Notes*

-- The 3D pMHC-I models were generated employing [PANDORA](https://github.com/X-lab-3D/PANDORA).
+- The 3D pMHC-I models were generated using the [PANDORA package](https://github.com/X-lab-3D/PANDORA).
-- Implementation and execution of CNN and GNN models were accomplished using the [DeepRank](https://github.com/DeepRank/deeprank) and [DeepRank2](https://github.com/DeepRank/deeprank2) packages, respectively.
+- The [DeepRank](https://github.com/DeepRank/deeprank) and [DeepRank2](https://github.com/DeepRank/deeprank2) packages were utilized for the implementation and execution of the CNN and GNN models, respectively.
-- You can find the data used [here](https://zenodo.org/records/14223679).
+- The data used for this study is available [here](https://zenodo.org/records/14223679).

 Feel free to explore and utilize the resources provided within this repository.
 If you have any questions or feedback, please don't hesitate to reach out.